Accidents happen. It’s part of life. Get over it and stop reading this.

 Wait!
 I’m just kidding!
 Please come back!
 I have so much to tell you!

 The thing is, accidents can hurt a lot less if you take the time to prepare for them financially.
-That’s what your emergency fund is for.
-(It’s a fairly literal name).
+Our credit counseling advice is to build an emergency fund.

 An emergency fund is an “untouchable” account that you build up over time.
 You only take money out for emergencies.
-Here’s a quick guide to help…
+This helps prevent credit card debt for when emergencies take you by surprise.
+Here’s a quick guide to help.

 - Car repair so you can get to school or work